 |Type of selection test||Correlation with job performance (r)|

 |Work sample tests||0.54|

 |Job tryout procedure||0.44|

 None of the tests are very good.
 A correlation of 0.5 is pretty weak, so even if you try to predict using the best available techniques, you’re going to be “wrong” much of the time: candidates that look bad will often turn out good, and vice versa.
 Anyone who’s hired people before will tell you that’s exactly what happens, and there is some systematic evidence for this 3.

 Because hiring is so expensive, employers really want to pick the best candidates and they know exactly what the job requires.
 If even they, using the best available tests, can’t figure out who’s going to perform best in advance, you probably don’t have much chance.

 If you were to try to predict performance in advance, “going with your gut” isn’t the best way to do it.
 Research in the science of decision-making collected over several decades shows that intuitive decision-making only works in certain circumstances.

 For instance, your gut instinct can tell you very rapidly if someone is angry with you.
 This is because our brain is biologically wired to rapidly warn us when in danger.

-Career decision making is more like these examples than being a chess grandmaster.
-It’s hard to train our gut instinct when: (i) the results of our decisions take a long time to arrive (ii) we have few opportunities to practice, or (iii) the situation keeps changing.
 This is exactly the situation with career choices: we only make a couple of major career decisions in our life, it takes years to see the results, and the job market keeps changing.